elastic/integrations/packages/microsoft_sqlserver/docs/README.md

 User setup options:

 - Grant specific permissions as mentioned in the MSDN pages above.
 - Alteratively, use `sysadmin` role (includes all required permissions): This can be configured via SQL Server Management Studio (SSMS) in `Server Roles`.
+Read more about joining a role in the [SQL Server documentation](https://learn.microsoft.com/en-us/sql/relational-databases/security/authentication-access/join-a-role?view=sql-server-ver16#SSMSProcedure).

 User Mappings (using SQL Server Management Studio (SSMS)):